Have you ever seen plate spinning?

 The technician or contractor starts the make ready as soon as possible.
 They complete the scope of work, as well as make ready checklist.

-When you have that conversation with them about getting started on the job, get a firm commitment on when it is they think they can start.
+Get a firm commitment when you have that conversation with your contractor about the start date for the job.
 Make a record of that.
 Obviously, if it’s too far out, let them know you’ll need to find someone else.

 What I learned from the six big projects that I had is that I could work on all of them at once.